-What recent innovations in the B2B payments world allow for smoother marketplace purchases?
+What recent innovations in B2B payments allow for smoother marketplace purchases?

 “There are plenty of fintechs offering alternative financing to extend working capital when needing to make these larger purchases.
 At MSTS, we’ve partnered with ecommerce platform Magento, SaaS ecommerce platform BigCommerce, and online marketplace Arcadier to simplify and redefine the B2B payments space.
 InvoiceMe, a tool within our Credit as a Service suite, allows buyers to pay by invoice at checkout, simplify onboarding, and approve credit decisions in under 30 seconds.
 Offering InvoiceMe as a payment option leads to an increased share of wallet and average order size, playing into this much larger trend of payment tools accelerating the viability of B2B marketplaces.”

 This article, written by Brandon Spear, was originally posted by Global Banking & Finance.